rrasch/task-queue/README.md

 ## Audio/Video Encoding ##

-To transcode videos in a wip structure, you would use an invocation similar to above but would change the service to "video:transcode_wip".
+To transcode videos in a wip structure, you would use an invocation similar to above but would change the service to "video:transcode".
 For example:

     add-mb-job -m localhost \
         -r /root/path/of/rstar/provider/collection \
-        -s  video:transcode_wip \
+        -s  video:transcode \
         wip_id

-To transcode videos from an input directory and place the newly encoded files in an output directory, change the service to "transcode_dir"
+To transcode videos from an input directory and place the newly encoded files in an output directory, set the -i and -o options:

     add-mb-job -m localhost \
         -i /input/directory \
         -o /output/directory \
-        -s  video:transcode_dir
+        -s  video:transcode

 To encode audio files:

     add-mb-job -m localhost \
         -i /input/directory \
         -o /output/directory \
-        -s  audio:transcode_dir
+        -s  audio:transcode

 ## Additional Options ##